rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     Total : 59750

-As we can see from the output of `count_mol2.py`, we now have a slightly smaller database consisting of 59750 molecules (selected from the initial 70,000 structures).
+As we can see from the output of `count_mol2.py`, we now have a slightly smaller database consisting of 59750 molecules -- we started with 70,000 structures to which we applied the selection criteria `"(NRB <= 7) & (MWT >= 200)"`.

 ## Filtering Step 2 -- Presence and Absence of Functional Groups

-In this second filtering steps, we will select molecules that contain certain types of atoms and functional groups.
-In this simple example, we will consider molecules that contain at least one sp3 sulfur atom (as it can be found in sulfate groups) and at least one sp2 oxygen atom (keto-group).
+In this second filtering step, we will select molecules that contain certain types of atoms and functional groups.

 ![](images/tools-tutorial-1/pipe-step-2.jpg)

+In the simple example presented in this section, we will consider molecules that contain at least one sp3 sulfur atom (as it can be found in sulfate groups) and at least one sp2 oxygen atom (keto group).

-When we filter by atom type, we can use the following types to specify filtering criteria:
+When we filter by atom type, we can use the following MOL2 labels to specify filtering criteria:

   - `atom_id`
   - `atom_name`